wordofwarning/wordofwarning.org/coronavirus/index.md

 Awaiting further information later today — please see The Lowry's <a href="https://thelowry.com/coronavirus/" target="_blank">Coronavirus information page</a>.

 ##### [23+24 April | *Oreo* by Tania Camara](/current/2020-springsummer/camara)
-Awaiting further information — please see Z-arts' <a href="https://www.z-arts.org/category/news-blog" target="_blank">news page</a>.
+Awaiting further information — please see Z-arts' <a href="https://www.z-arts.org" target="_blank">home page for news</a>.

 ##### [21+22 May | Works Ahead from Will Dickie + Ross McCaffrey](/current/2020-worksahead)
 Further information to follow.